yahoo/check-log4j/README.md

 Actual vulnerability depends on runtime configuration.
-`check-log4j` basically checks whether `JndiLookup.class` found in any JARs/WARs.
+`check-log4j` basically checks whether `JndiLookup.class` found in any archive files.
 If so, the system becomes suspect.
 If `check-log4j` can determine that this might be a `log4j-2.16.x` version, it will remain silent, but otherwise, it simply doesn't know whether that class might be used or just sits there as an unused dependency or what.

 ## This doesn't work on my system, explodes in some way, or doesn't correctly detect a vulnerable host!